nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Editing the data file

 Person Contact data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
 Users are not suggested updating data directly by editing that data file.
+Meeting data are saved as a JSON file `[JAR file location]/data/meetingbook.json`.
+Users are not suggested updating data directly by editing that data file.
-Meeting data are saved as a JSON file '[JAR file location]/data/meetingbook.json'.
+Person Meeting Connection data are saved as a JSON file `[JAR file location]/data/connctions.json`.
 Users are not suggested updating data directly by editing that data file.
 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, MeetBuddy will discard all data and start with an empty data file at the next run.
 </div>